Open fire prohibition for Northwest Fire Centre - Burns Lake Lakes District NewsBurns Lake Lakes District News

-Effective Thursday, July 28, Category 2 and Category 3 open burning will be prohibited through the Northwest Fire Centre’s (NWFC) area, which includes Burns Lake and Houston areas.
+Effective today, July 28, Category 2 and Category 3 open burning will be prohibited through the Northwest Fire Centre (NWFC) area.

 Category 2 refers to fires, other than a campfire, that burn material in one pile not exceeding two metres in height and three metres in width, material concurrently in two piles each not exceeding two metres in height and three metres in width and stubble or grass over an area that does not exceed 0.2 hectares.